robertdfrench/break/README.md

 ### Getting the latest copy

 Who has time to run around with outdated build software?
-Fucking nobody, that's who.

 ```
 $ ./breakable.py -u